Meghan, Duchess of Sussex: Charity work and advocacy

-Markle became a counsellor for the international network One Young World in 2014 and spoke at its 2014 summit in Dublin and attended the 2016 opening ceremony in Ottawa.
+Markle became a counsellor for the international network One Young World in 2014, spoke at its 2014 summit in Dublin and attended the 2016 opening ceremony in Ottawa.
 Also in 2014, she toured Spain, Italy, Turkey, Afghanistan and England with the United Service Organizations.
-During her time in Toronto, she volunteered for the Community Meals Program of St. Felix Centre and donated food from the set of Suits.

 In 2016, Markle became a global ambassador for World Vision Canada, traveling to Rwanda for the Clean Water Campaign.
 After a trip to India focused on raising awareness for women's issues, she penned an op-ed for Time magazine concerning stigmatization of women in regard to menstrual health.
 She has also worked with the United Nations Entity for Gender Equality and the Empowerment of Women as an advocate.
-Her speech at UN Women's 2015 conference as an advocate for political participation and leadership contained a number of sentences that was nearly identical to a 1951 speech by Eleanor Roosevelt.
+Her speech at the UN Women's 2015 conference as an advocate for political participation and leadership contained a number of sentences that were nearly identical to a 1951 speech by Eleanor Roosevelt.
 In 2017, Markle joined Prince Harry in teaming up with the charity Elephants Without Borders to assist with the conservation efforts taking place in Botswana.

 In January 2018, Markle became interested in the Hubb Community Kitchen run by survivors of the Grenfell Tower fire.
-She visited the kitchen regularly, and suggested that the displaced women publish a cookbook to assist in funding for the group.
+She visited the kitchen regularly and suggested that the displaced women publish a cookbook to assist in funding for the group.
 Together: Our Community Cookbook, her first charity project as Duchess of Sussex, was announced in September.
-In August 2020, Meghan used proceeds from the cookbook to donate £8,000 to the UK charity Migrateful, which supports refugees, asylum seekers, and migrants by helping them organize cookery classes.
+In August 2020, Meghan used proceeds from the cookbook to donate £8,000 to the UK charity Migrateful, which supports refugees, asylum seekers and migrants by helping them organize cookery classes.
 In March 2021, she donated £10,000 from the proceeds to the UK-based charity Himmah to assist them with stocking the group's food bank, provide them with equipment and help the Salaam Shalom Kitchen, the only Muslim and Jewish community kitchen in the UK.

 In March 2020, it was announced that Meghan's first post-royal project would be the narration of Disneynature's documentary Elephant, which was released on April 3.
-In support of elephants, Disneynature and the Disney Conservation Fund would donate to Elephant Without Borders for species conservation in Botswana.
+In support of elephants, Disneynature and the Disney Conservation Fund would donate to Elephants Without Borders for species conservation in Botswana.
 In June 2020, the couple backed the Stop Hate for Profit campaign and encouraged CEOs of different companies to join the movement.
 In July 2020, she spoke in support of the Black Lives Matter movement.